Xiang-Deng-DL/CID/README.md

 # Comprehensive Knowledge Distillation with Causal Intervention

 This repository is a PyTorch implementation of "Comprehensive Knowledge Distillation with Causal Intervention".
+The code is modified from [CRD], and the pretrained teachers (except WRN-40-4) are also downloaded from [CRD].

 ## Requirements